Green Christmas: Springlike warmth to swell over Lower 48

-The upcoming warm pulse will be the fourth to take the reins of the nation’s weather so far this month.
-The first, which occurred early in the month, shattered temperature records in four states.
+The upcoming warm pulse will be the fourth to take the reins of the nation’s weather this month.
+The first, which occurred early in December, shattered temperature records in four states.
 Violent weather, including deadly tornadoes in Kentucky and a record-setting derecho in the central states, accompanied the second and third, respectively.

-While this upcoming shot of mildness may bring welcome springlike conditions in some spots, it reinforces the connection between human-induced climate change and the incidence of warm temperatures occurring in the wintertime.
+While this upcoming shot of mildness may bring welcome springlike conditions in some spots, it reinforces the connection between human-induced climate change and the incidence of warm temperatures in the wintertime.
 Heat extremes have outpaced cold records at a rate greater than 2 to 1 this year, and the holidays are a time of year when that warming is especially pronounced.

-Already, the National Weather Service Storm Prediction Center is sounding the alarm that the warmth could brew severe weather early next week, writing, “the quality and spatial extent [of the warmth] for late December bears watching.”
+Already, the National Weather Service Storm Prediction Center is sounding the alarm that the warmth could brew severe weather early next week, writing, “The quality and spatial extent [of the warmth] for late December bears watching.”

 The next batch of heat builds

-The heat was gathering over the Four Corners region and Front Range on Monday, including in Denver, where highs peaked around 60 degrees, as they will every day through Thursday.
+The heat was gathering over the Four Corners region and the Front Range on Monday, including in Denver, where highs peaked around 60 degrees, as they will every day through Thursday.
 The average late-December high is 43 degrees.
-The mile-high city can blame the warmth for elevated fire weather concerns, which have prompted red flag warnings in the mountains to the west.
+The Mile High City can blame the warmth for elevated fire concerns, which have prompted red-flag warnings in the mountains to the west.
 Single-digit relative humidities and gusts of up to 60 mph in mountain passes will also play a role.

 “A combination of strong winds … low relative humidity … and warm temperatures can contribute to extreme fire behavior,” wrote the local National Weather Service office.
-The Centennial State has been dealing with a prolonged fire weather season for weeks due to continued drought on the High Plains and in the Rockies.
-One person died while fighting the Kruger Fire last month in Larimer County.
+The Centennial State has been dealing with a prolonged fire weather season for weeks because of drought on the High Plains and in the Rockies.
+One person died while fighting the Kruger Rock Fire last month in Larimer County.

 That’s just the beginning.
-On Tuesday, the warmth will expand into the central Plains, including in western Kansas, with highs some 20 degrees above normal.
+On Tuesday, the warmth will expand into the central Plains, including western Kansas, with highs some 20 degrees above normal.
 Then comes Wednesday, when most of the Rockies, the Plains and the West, including virtually everywhere west of the Mississippi River, will be running a general 10 to 20 degrees above average.
-While records may not necessarily be in jeopardy, the expansiveness and persistence of the heat is more noteworthy than its magnitude.
+While records may not necessarily be in jeopardy, the expansiveness and persistence of the heat are more noteworthy than its magnitude.

-Heat into the Christmas Holiday
+Heat into the Christmas holiday

 Oklahoma City may be in the mid-60s by Thursday, 16 degrees above average, with temperatures near 60 riding all the way north to the South Dakota border.
 Denver will see a high around 62 degrees.
-Dallas could enjoy mid-70s rather than the mid-50s more characteristic of late December, and then temperatures skyrocket even more.
+Dallas could enjoy the mid-70s rather than the mid-50s more characteristic of late December, and then temperatures skyrocket even more.

 By Christmas Eve on Friday, Dallas, Oklahoma City and Houston are expected to peak around 80, 78 and 77 degrees, respectively.
-Nashville will be in the mid-60s rather than closer to their average late December high of 50, and Kansas City could beat out their record high of 66 degrees, set in 1955, with temperatures instead nearing 70.
+Nashville will be in the mid-60s rather than its average late-December high of 50, and Kansas City could beat out its record high of 66 degrees, set in 1955, with temperatures nearing 70.

 Most of the Mid-South and Mid-Atlantic will be in the 60s on Christmas too, with another resurgence of 70s over the southern Plains.